JonathanDC64/tutorial-slides/src/tutorial_1.md

 * Arduino programs (called sketches) are written in C or C++.

-* The Arduino platform is set of high level C++ libraries used to abstract the details of programming microprocessors.
+* The Arduino platform is set of high level C++ libraries used to abstract the details of programming microcontrollers.

 * Additionally, a small framework is provided to manage the control flow of the sketch execution.